History of Tottenham Hotspur F.C.: Ange Postecoglou and Europa League win

 Ange Postecoglou was appointed the manager of Tottenham in June 2023.
 The ultra-attacking style of Postecoglou, dubbed "Ange-ball" with focus on possession, high-pressing and fast passing, proved to be highly successful for a time.
 He started the first 10 games of the 2023–24 season unbeaten with 8 wins and 2 draws, which gave Tottenham their best start in a top-flight season since 1960–61.
 The number of points accrued was the highest ever by any Premier League manager in their first ten league games, and Postecoglou was the first manager to have won Premier League Manager of the Month for the first three months of any season.
 The tactic became less successful as injuries mounted and other teams learned to exploit Spurs' weakness in their high defensive line, nevertheless Postecoglou led the team to qualification for the 2024–25 UEFA Europa League after finishing fifth in the league.

-In Postecoglou's second season in charge, Spurs had their worst season in the Premier League, losing 22 games, which equalled their all-time club record for most league losses in the 1934–35 season.
-However, the club also ended their 17-year trophy drought, winning the Europa League final in May 2025 with a 1–0 victory over Manchester United.
+In Postecoglou's second season in charge, a season plagued by injuries, Spurs had their worst season in the Premier League, losing 22 games, which equalled their all-time club record for most league losses in the 1934–35 season.
+However, the club also ended their 17-year trophy drought, winning the Europa League final in May 2025 with a 1–0 victory over Manchester United with the winning goal scored by Brennan Johnson.
 Despite the win, Postecoglou's poor league record in the 2024–25 season which led to both Spurs' lowest-ever Premier League finish of 17th position just one place above the relegation zone and lowest-ever points tally in the Premier League of 38 points resulted in his sacking 16 days later in June 2025.
-He was replaced by Thomas Frank.

-In October 2023, Tottenham Hotspur launched its Legacy Numbers to allocate a number to every player who has represented the club in a senior competitive fixture since its first match on 13 October 1894.
+Thomas Frank to Roberto De Zerbi

+Thomas Frank was appointed manager in June 2025 to replace Postecoglou.
+This year also saw the departure of Daniel Levy, who resigned as chairman on 4 September 2025 after nearly 25 years at the club.
+He was succeeded by Peter Charrington, who became a non-executive chairman in a restructured boardroom.
+Son Heung-Min also left in August after 10 years at the club.
+After a bright start to the 2025–26 season, performance declined and Tottenham ended the year 2025 with the worst home record since 1915 with only four home league wins in 12 months, and the most home league defeats in the club's history with 11 losses.
+Performance did not improve in 2026, and Frank was sacked in February.
+Igor Tudor was appointed the interim head coach until the end of the season.
+Tudor, however, had the worst start in the club's history with four consecutive defeats, and he was dismissed after 44 days, the shortest reign of any manager in Premier League history.
+He was replaced by Roberto De Zerbi, and the team managed to narrowly avoid relegation with a few wins and another 17th finish, sending West Ham down instead.